supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 # Mediocritization vs optimization
 **Never getting stuck**

-Something that has been affecting my world view is the idea of mediocritization vs optimization setting.
+Something that has been affecting my world view lately is the idea of mediocritization vs optimization setting.
 I just wanted to share this nice series on that: [Mediocratopia](https://www.ribbonfarm.com/series/mediocratopia-2/).

 To be honest, I had this in my incremental reading queue for a while but I did just really hazy and quick skim of it and all that is left in my hands is the big idea of mediocritization vs optimization.
 In other words, I just took the general idea from the author and started making connections to this idea in my own life.